-That night, driving her home over the Dumbarton Bridge, across the long expanse of the shallow, lower bay, we hardly spoke.
-A bittersweet sadness hung over us, like the heavy fog that rolled across the turbid, gray water below.
+That night, driving her home over the Dumbarton Bridge across a long expanse of the shallow lower bay, we hardly spoke.
+A bittersweet sadness hung over us, like the heavy fog that rolled across the turbid gray water below.

 When I dropped her off at her parents house in Fremont I saw them peering out through the curtains.
 My long hair and beard, along with some hippy regalia, must have been a subject of considerable fascination.